 Timestamp Attribute | Specifies the data type of the column as a row version. |

 Entity Framework allows us various ways to configure the model class.
-Using Conventions, using data annotation attributes or by using fluent API.
-In this tutorial, we looked at Data annotation attributes.
+Using Conventions, Using data annotation attributes, or by using fluent API.
+In this tutorial, we looked at Data Annotation attributes.
 In the next few tutorials, we will look at each of the above data annotations attributes and how to use them with examples.